Effective dynamics of microorganisms that interact with their own trail

 Chemotaxis is commonly mediated by rapidly diffusing signalling molecules \cite{bonner+savage47} but, more generally, cell-cell signalling can also be mediated by trails of macromolecules that diffuse much more slowly than the microorganism or form stable gels \cite{sutherland01,christensen+characklis90}.
-Chemical interactions between bacteria and eukaryotic cells \cite{brenner+levitov98,benjacob+cohen00,levine+rappel13,gelimson+golestanian15} as well as artificial active colloids \cite{golestanian12,cohen+golestanian14,saha+golestanian14} lead to a variety of collective phenomena including collapse, pattern formation, alignment and oscillations.
-While much is known about the chemotactic machinery in bacteria \cite{sourjik+berg04,tu-grinstein} and eukaryotic cells \cite{levine+rappel13}, relatively little is known about trail-mediated interactions.
+Chemically-mediated interactions between bacteria or eukaryotic cells \cite{brenner+levitov98,benjacob+cohen00,tsori+degennes04,taktikos+zaburdaev11,taktikos+zaburdaev12,levine+rappel13,gelimson+golestanian15} as well as artificial active colloids \cite{golestanian12,cohen+golestanian14,saha+golestanian14} lead to a variety of collective phenomena including collapse, pattern formation, alignment and oscillations.
+Auto-chemotactic effects have been studied in the context of swimming bacteria \cite{grima05,sengupta+vanteeffelen09} and {\em Dictyostelium} cells \cite{westendorf+negrete13}.
+While much is known about the chemotactic machinery in bacteria \cite{sourjik+berg04,tu+grinstein05} and eukaryotic cells \cite{levine+rappel13}, relatively little is known about trail-mediated interactions.

 Whereas ants have antennae that are spatially well separated from their pheromone glands \cite{hangartner67}, such a clear separation is difficult for single-celled organisms \cite{dworkin+kaiser93,thar+kuehl03,herzmark+campbell07}.
 In addition to sensing the trails left by other individuals, microorganisms are also immediately affected by their own trails.
-This suggests that trail-mediated self-interaction could play a significant role in the behaviour of microorganisms.
+This suggests that trail-mediated self-interaction could play a significant role in the behavior of microorganisms.
 For example, by providing a mechanism to tune the effective translational and orientational diffusivities, or by creating distinct modes of motility, and consequently, the search strategy.
-Similar auto-chemotactic effects have been studied in the context of swimming bacteria \cite{tsori+degennes04,grima05,sengupta+vanteeffelen09} and {\em Dictyostelium} cells \cite{westendorf+negrete13}.